-Students entering San Francisco Law School in the Fall of 2016, are required to take twenty units for their First Year, twenty two core units the Second Year, twenty two core units the Third Year and sixteen units the fourth year, plus 5 elective units for a total of 87 units to graduate.
+Students entering San Francisco Law School in the Fall of 2017, are required to take twenty-one units for their First Year, twenty-two units the Second Year, twenty one units the Third Year and sixteen units the Fourth Year, plus seven elective units for a Total of eighty seven (87) units to graduate.

-Tuition for students registering for their First Year in the regular, Fall program taking 20 units is $17,000 plus $500 in general fees, for a total of $17,500 for the year.
-(Please see fee schedule below)
+Tuition for students registering for their First Year in the regular, Fall program taking 21 units is $18,921 plus the fees as indicated below.

 Tuition for each semester is due upon registration, prior to the beginning of the first day of classes.
 Students who need assistance in meeting the costs of tuition and fees may be permitted, with approval of the Administration, to arrange a payment plan.

 All fees are non-refundable and are subject to change upon reasonable notice.
-Fees per semester consist of the following:
+Fees for the law program per semester are:

 If a student fails to make payments on time, he or she may be charged a late payment fee.
 The Administration reserves the option to deny students whose accounts are in arrears permission to attend classes, to register for new classes and/or decline to grade examinations.
 Students with outstanding balances are not entitled to receive grades, be granted a degree, or be issued a transcript or scholastic certificates.